Srinivasa314/neptune-lang/neptune-book/src/types.md

 ```

 ## Map
-They are like arrays but can be indexed using any type.
+They are hashmaps that indexed using any type.
 The keys of a map can be iterated using the `keys` method but the order of keys is not defined.
 ```
 let m = Map{@a:1,2:false}
 m[2] //false